AspenJames/blueprint-coding-exercise/api/README.md

 It would be fairly trivial to re-write `ReadDomainMapping()` to retrieve the mapping values from a database or HTTP endpoint in the case that an embedded configuration file does not properly meet the business requirements

+## Score Analysis
+I placed the logic for the diagnostic screener scoring analysis into its own function, `analyzeScores`.
+The requirements did not state that the score threshholds or the domain-assessment mapping needs to be read in from a persistent source, so I simply included these as maps within the analyze function.
+I could have placed all of this within the POST request handler function, but I felt that separating this logic helped to clarify what the request handler does and how.